opcode-eu-org-website/opcode-main/README.md

 **NOTE:** Steps 2.2 and 3 are dedicated for Debian based system (`installDependencies` targets use apt for software installation).
 On non-Debian system see `Makefile` (in this repo main dir and in *eda-libs* repo main dir) for list of needed software and install it manually.

-After this you can build all document by run `make all` or single document by run `make dokumentName` in source dir for this document (for example `cd booklets; make Podstawowe_polecenia_Unix`).

 ### Package dependencies

 To compile the tex toolkit, several packages are necessary (on Debian Buster)